MichaelJHTaggart/dnd/src/content/campaigns/the-journey.md

     quote: "Thoughtful, and prudent"
     deathDate: 2021-06-16
     causeOfDeath: "Parted ways with the party due to a conflict of beliefs."
+  - playerName: "Guest"
+    name: "Sadi"
+    class: "Sorcerer"
+    race: "Human"
+    level: 3
+    quote: "My character thinks what he is doing is good so his alignment is good."
+    deathDate: 2021-12-02
+    causeOfDeath: "For no aparant reason whatsoever killed a shop keeper doing a deal with Sadi to buy the boat from him that he murdered a father and son to get, was tracked down and killed by a famed wizard who claimed to have served 'justice' by killing him."
 ---

 Our heroes start in a bustling city, but after they are captured and attempted to be made slaves they make tracks across the Tauran Kingdom, and uncover a plot to overthrow the Kingdom; They end up rescuing a colony of creations (Pig People) from the shadow realm and settle down with the pig people.